 Instead of focusing on mistakes that have been made, tell employees that going forward, the goal is a customer, patient-centric approach.
 Direct them to required training programs that teach them how to help customers.
 Then work on praising employees who do the right things.

 5. Teach and follow regulations – Your office or clinic is required to follow many regulations, such as from HIPPA, the Centers for Disease Control and Prevention, and OSHA.
-To ensure employees medical-staff-at-computer-1understand and follow all the requirements, develop training modules that provide the information they need to know and actions they need to ensure your office or clinic complies.
+To ensure employees understand and follow all the requirements, develop training modules that provide the information they need to know and actions they need to ensure your office or clinic complies.
 To reinforce the desired behaviors, create role-playing video scenarios of employees making the right and wrong responses.
 Make them fun and interesting, so the training is light and friendly.
 Employees are more likely to spend time with playful and creative videos.

 6. Check learning – When developing training modules, remember that employees have different learning styles.
 Make sure to develop training modules that provide information in different formats.
-Using a variety of teaching tools, such as video, pictures, audio, charts, graphs, and stories, national-cancer-institute-NFvdKIhxYlU-unsplash-1makes it easier for works to embrace the training concepts.
+Using a variety of teaching tools, such as video, pictures, audio, charts, graphs, and stories, makes it easier for works to embrace the training concepts.

 When creating the training modules, set up quizzes to check employees’ understanding of the material.
 It’s also a way to track learning experiences that fulfill compliance regulations.